It’s Synaesthesia

 What color is Wednesday?
 Is it different from Thursday or Friday?
 These questions may seem silly to many of us, but Angela Huth experiences the days of the week as colors.

-Back in 2012 British author Angela Huth was interviewed for the article What Color is Wednesday? in the Spectator magazine.
-Here she explains that her unusual gift comes from a condition called synaesthesia.
-The Wikipedia List of People with Synaesthesia has revealed that many well known musicians (classical and modern) claim that they hear music in color when they are composing or performing.
+Back in 2012 British author Angela Huth was interviewed in the Spectator magazine.
+The result was the article What Color is Wednesday?
+Here she explains that her unusual gift originates from a condition called Synesthesia.
+The Wikipedia List of People with Synesthesia has revealed that many well known musicians (classical and modern) claim that they see color when they are composing or performing certain pieces of music.
 Other synesthetes are artists and writers whose work exhibits subtle and vivid self expression involving the five senses.

-What is it that mixes up the senses in the brains of synaesthetes?
+What is it that mixes up the senses in the brains of synsesthetes?
 It is not known what causes this condition, but it is often accompanied by a poor sense of direction; confusion regarding left and right; a striving for perfection and extraordinary creative talent.
 It was once thought that synesthetes simply had over-active imaginations, but not anymore.
-Brain-imaging studies show that people with synaesthesia can discern exceptionally subtle groupings.
+Brain-imaging studies show that people with synesthesia can discern exceptionally subtle groupings.
 One theory promotes genetics because many synesthetes come from families with the same gift.
-For now The Science Museum states “It may be that as newborn babies we all experience synaesthesia, but that by the age of four months the senses have been ‘wired-up’ to the correct parts of the brain.
-Perhaps people with synaesthesia have some ‘cross-wiring’ left over from this process.”
+For now The Science Museum states “It may be that as newborn babies we all experience Synesthesia but that by the age of four months the senses have been ‘wired-up’ to the correct parts of the brain.
+Perhaps people with synesthesia have some ‘cross-wiring’ left over from this process.”

-Clinically synaesthesia is defined as a neurological state involving several areas of the brain.
-Where the average person has five distinct physical senses: sight, touch, hearing, taste and smell, synsesthetes experience an overlapping of two or more senses.
+Clinically synesthesia is defined as a neurological state involving several areas of the brain.
+Where the average person has five distinct physical senses: sight, touch, hearing, taste and smell, synesthetes experience an overlapping of two or more senses.
 For them one type of stimulation triggers a sensation of another sort, as when hearing a particular sound, a certain certain scent comes to mind.
-Often letters or numbers are found to have specific colors and that happens to be true sometimes in regard to the days of the week.
+Sometimes letters or numbers are found to have specific colors and this also seems sometimes to be true in regard to the days of the week.

 #18 MON VIR